 However, as recently as two years ago, search engine algorithms operated very differently to the ways they do now.
 This makes international SEO increasingly challenging as well, as companies try to navigate relatively new search ranking factors, such as schema markup—not to mention trying to target users across continents.

-In a recent Lionbridge webinar, we talked about this in the context of geo-targeting, the differences between international and regular SEO, and general procedures and best practices to apply to a global SEO strategy.
+In a recent Lionbridge webinar, we talked about this in the context of geo-targeting, the differences between international and regular SEO, and general procedures and best practices to apply to an SEO translation strategy.
 Ken Applin, Director of Search at Lionbridge, brought over 20 years’ experience in digital and online marketing to show us how it’s done.

 What makes international SEO so important?